N1m1th1/01_Amazon_Sales_Analysis/README.md

 • Power BI was used to create the interactive dashboard

+• A PDF report was prepared to document the complete project analysis and findings

-Overall, the project helped me develop a practical understanding of the data analysis process using real world product data and strengthened my skills in SQL, Excel, data visualization, and Power BI.
+Overall, the project helped me develop a practical understanding of the end to end data analysis process using real world product data and strengthened my skills in SQL, Excel, data visualization, dashboard development, and business insight generation.